informalsystems/atomkraft/examples/cosmos-sdk/transfer/transfer.md

 ## Installation

-Before starting, make sure to install Atomkraft and its dependencies, as decribed in [INSTALLATION.md](/INSTALLATION.md).
+Before starting, make sure to install Atomkraft and its dependencies, as described in [INSTALLATION.md](/INSTALLATION.md).

 ## Initialize project